Kznnd/lshape-analyser/MATLAB/readme.md

  **Main page for multiple part processing**

 ## (B)Train a FNN ##
-A network has been trained on data from three parts of beef cattle, which users can directly use for testing.
-If user need to use their own data, they need to train a new network using the ground truth values as target and predicted values obtained from the 'score' function in single project as input.
+User that want to use their own data need to train a new network using the ground truth values as target and predicted values obtained from the 'score' function in single project as input.
 ![FNN train](Fig/FNN_train.png)
  **FNN train page**

 ## (C)Evaluation ##
 It is almost identical to the single part evaluation operation, and only needs to import the network trained in the previous step (a .mat file).
+It should be noted that the selected dataset has the same number and a one-to-one correspondence in order.
 ![Multiple evaluate](Fig/Mutiple_evaluate.png)
  **Multiple body part evaluation page**